 Once you click on the Create button, a new window called Mappings will open.
 Here we have to select the Mapping you want to associate with this session.
 From the below screenshot, you can observe that we are choosing the Mapping that we created earlier (in Step 3).

 Although we have to configure sources, Target, and some common properties, we are not going to explain them here.
-Please refer to Session in Informatica article to understand the properties.
+Please refer to Session article to understand the properties.

 From the below screenshot, you can observe that the Remove Duplicates Using Sorter Transformation in Informatica workflow is a valid one.
 Now, let us start the Workflow by navigating to the Workflows menu and selecting the Start Workflow option.